Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Introduction

 To mitigate the effects of concept drift on anomaly detection AIOps solutions, in this paper, we study different model adaptation techniques.
 Our contributions can be summarized as follows: \begin{compactenum}

-\item This is the first study to examine the effect of periodically updating models on the performance of anomaly detection AIOps solutions. \item We assess and report the limitations of the state-of-the-art models for anomaly detection when being evaluated on different data sizes (data corresponding to one week vs. one day). \item We are the first study to apply a concept drift detector to monitor operational data and perform model retraining based on its output. \item A publicly available replication package is provided including the implementation of a concept drift detector for time series. \end{compactenum}
+\item We examine the effect of periodically updating models on the performance of anomaly detection AIOps solutions. \item We assess and report the limitations of the state-of-the-art anomaly detection models when being evaluated on different data sizes. \item We investigate the effects of retraining anomaly detection AIOps models based on the output of a concept drift detector. \item A publicly available replication package is provided including the implementation of a concept drift detector for time series. \end{compactenum}